 Managing a Watercourse

-If you own a watercourse that is within or adjacent to your property, you are a riparian owner and have several legal responsibilities.
+If you own a watercourse that is within or adjacent to your property, you are a riparian owner.
+This means you have several legal responsibilities to maintain it.

 Picture shows how to manage a watercourse well by installing correct drainage.

-If the land on the other side of the watercourse is owned by a third party, then it is likely that this person is the ‘joint riparian owner’ for the length of watercourse adjacent to the boundary.
-Unless the landowners’ deeds show otherwise, it is always assumed that each person owns the area up to the centre line of the watercourse.
+Unless your property deeds show otherwise, it is always assumed that each person owns the area up to the centre line of the watercourse.

 Calm river with woodlands surrounding the river bank.